 Easy Vegan Meals for One

 Eating plant-based solo and looking for easy vegan recipes to feed yourself well?
 Need a break from take out, frozen meals, or a can of soup?
-Check out these easy vegan meals for one: not only simple, but satisfying, and nutrient-dense, and full of flavor.
+Check out these easy vegan meals for one: not only simple, but satisfying, nutrient-dense, and full of flavor.

 Nothing says comfort food like ramen!
 This is one of my favorite everyday vegan meals for one (usually for lunch, even brunch) when I am working from home during the week.